rutvikd1/Object-Detection/README.md

 For this project, the images from the forward facing camera of the dataset are utilized which contain different driving scenarios.
 A few examples of images used are shown below:

+# Class distribution

+The following diagram presents the category distribution of

 This project performs 2D object detection on nuimages dataset from nuScenes.
 Implementing a SSD architecture with a Resnet50 backbone